At some point, every gardener has to get rid of mushrooms in their mulch.

 Also, it can be dangerous to use: even when working with non-caustic lime, you should wear gloves, goggles, and a mask to prevent any injuries.

-How to prevent mushrooms growing in mulch
+How to prevent mushrooms from growing in mulch

 Prevention is often the most effective method of combating fungus growing in mulch.